basecamp/bc3-api/sections/card_table_steps.md

 Card table steps
 ================

+These are the card-scoped endpoints for what are now called [subtasks][subtasks].
+They will remain available indefinitely, but their paths speak of cards.
+The [subtasks][subtasks] endpoints work on a step under any recording — a to-do included — and are the ones to use for new integrations.
+Both operate on the same records and return the same payload.

 Available since Basecamp 5: steps are now also reachable via flat top-level paths (`/card_tables/steps/:id.json`, `/card_tables/cards/:card_id/steps.json`, …) in addition to the historical bucket-scoped paths shown below.
 Both paths return the same JSON shape and accept the